 For resources regarding caregivers please go here (external link)

 You are NOT alone.
 Mental illness affects everyone directly or indirectly through family, friends or coworkers.
 Join us in a safe, confidential environment to share your experiences and learn from others.
-Starting on 4th Wednesday of the month will be a FAMILY Support Group for those with loved ones suffering from mental illness.
+We dare a FAMILY Support Group for those with loved ones suffering from mental illness.
 (Please note that this group is for loved ones, not for those with Mental illness).
-For more information contact Kim Sheckler or Tracy Ayotte, 310-792-0244, or email.
-Watch the bulletin for more info.

 During this difficult time, the NAMI HelpLine is here for you.
 HelpLine volunteers are working to answer questions, offer support and provide practical next steps.
 The resources on this page provide information to address many needs and concerns.